spaziocodice/FragLink/README.md

 Start you server, after few seconds you should see the following messages:

 ```
 ... : <FRAGLINK-00001> : FragLink v1.0.0-SNAPSHOT has been enabled on this server.
-Do not use a SNAPSHOT version in production!
 ```

 The server is running: great!
 Linked Data Fragments are exposed through the root (/) REST endpoint.
 The endpoint template is